 Last time we checked:

-- More than two million paying organizations are actively using Google Apps, including companies like The New York Times, Salesforce, Roche, Whirlpool, Veolia, Air Liquide and BBVA.
+- More than two million paying organizations are actively using G Suite, including companies like The New York Times, Salesforce, Roche, Whirlpool, Veolia, Air Liquide and BBVA.

 - More than 1,800 customers sign up for Google Drive every week.